FerranAlborch/Implementation-RLWE-based-distributed-key-generation-and-threshold-decryption/README.md

 # Implementation: RLWE-based distributed key generation and threshold decryption

-This repository contains source code of the protocols from the paper RLWE-based distributed key generation and threshold decryption submitted to IEEE Transactions on Parallel and Distributed Systems by Ferran Alborch, Ramiro Martínez and Paz Morillo.
+This repository contains source code of the protocols from the paper RLWE-based distributed key generation and threshold decryption by Ferran Alborch, Ramiro Martínez and Paz Morillo.

 ## Run